 - Have your dryer duct professionally cleaned as lint bulbs up where you can’t reach it, too!

 - Maintain your HVAC.
 If you have a high-efficiency system, PVC vent pipes need to be cleaned out annually.
 Those with a boiler system should have their system cleaned every year.
 Those with gas should have a cleaning about every three years.
 If your heater has a filter, change it out.
 Also, if you have central air, protect your air conditioner.
 A tarp is not recommended.
 Simply putting a board over it that is bigger around than the air conditioner is sufficient to keep the snow from directly hitting it too hard.
 Change your filters according to the manufacturer’s directions.
 Some are monthly; other HEPA filters are changed annually.
 And in some cases, a professional is recommended to annually inspect and clean it.

 With these steps, you should keep your house warm, dry, and safe for you and yours to stay cozy throughout the winter.

-For those households with income at or below 175% federal poverty guidelines, check out this website to apply for weatherization assistance and find the local provider near you.
+For those households with income at or below 200% of federal poverty guidelines, as well as those that receive Supplemental Security Income or Aid to Families with Dependent Children, check out this website to apply for weatherization assistance and find the local provider near you.